Henry Beaufoy Merlin: Photographer 1865–1872

-On 21 January 1865, H. Merlin, opened the 'Kyneton Photographic Studio' in Piper Street, Kyneton, a small town in northern Victoria.
-The studio was completed at considerable expense and advertised instantaneous portraits, landscape and stereoscopic views, enlargements from carte de visites in crayon and in oil as well as an operating room, 'constructed on the principle recently designed by Mr Matheson of the Crystal Palace, and until the present occasion, never introduced to this colony.
+On 21 January 1865, H. Merlin opened the 'Kyneton Photographic Studio' in Piper Street, Kyneton, a small town in northern Victoria.
+The studio was completed at considerable expense and advertised instantaneous portraits, landscape and stereoscopic views, enlargements from carte de visites in crayon and in oil, as well as an operating room, 'constructed on the principle recently designed by Mr Matheson of the Crystal Palace, and until the present occasion, never introduced to this colony.

-Importantly, Merlin was already advertising his services to take photographs of public buildings and private residences, 'at moderate terms and on the shortest notice', as this would become one of the features of American and Australasian Photographic Company.
-However it seems Merlin had dangerously extended his credit to set up the studio and without enough customers was, by May 1865, filing for insolvency.
+Importantly, Merlin was already advertising his services to take photographs of public buildings and private residences, 'at moderate terms and on the shortest notice', as this would become one of the features of the American and Australasian Photographic Company.
+However, it seems Merlin had dangerously extended his credit to set up the studio and without enough customers, was, by May 1865, filing for insolvency.
 In particular, he pointed out how 'he had been deprived by the owner of the use of certain necessary implements he had on hire for the purpose of carrying on his business.'

-By December 1865 the insolvency proceedings had been resolved and, with no more creditors, Merlin appears to have moved to Ballarat where his mother, now a widow, was also living.
-Included in a description of the Ballarat District Exhibition for 1866, photographs by Roberts and Merlin of Ballarat are mentioned alongside Mrs. Forster's wax flowers and fruits which were described as being, 'so beautiful that it is difficult to wish for anything better.'
+By December 1865, the insolvency proceedings had been resolved and, with no more creditors, Merlin appears to have moved to Ballarat where his mother, now a widow, was also living.
+Included in a description of the Ballarat District Exhibition for 1866, photographs by Roberts and Merlin of Ballarat are mentioned alongside Mrs Forster's wax flowers and fruits, which were described as being, 'so beautiful that it is difficult to wish for anything better.'

-By February 1869 his contemporaries were touting him as a successful travelling landscape photographer and he was working on an album of landscapes for His Excellency the Governor of Victoria as well as taking photographs for the Prince of Wales who was to visit Sydney in the same year.
+By February 1869, his contemporaries were touting him as a successful travelling landscape photographer, and he was working on an album of landscapes for His Excellency the Governor of Victoria as well as taking photographs for the Prince of Wales who was to visit Sydney in the same year.

-In June 1869, he was at Emerald Hill giving a 'highly-interesting and instructive lecture The Pilgrim's Progress, illustrated with beautiful dissolving views.'
-His experiences over this period must have convinced him that there was money to be made taking landscape and architectural views but the failure of his studio in Kyneton and his prior experience as a travelling showman seems to have encouraged him to set up a different kind of photographic business.
+In June 1869, he was at Emerald Hill giving a 'highly-interesting and instructive lecture, The Pilgrim's Progress, illustrated with beautiful dissolving views.'
+His experiences over this period must have convinced him that there was money to be made taking landscape and architectural views, but the failure of his studio in Kyneton and his prior experience as a travelling showman seem to have encouraged him to set up a different kind of photographic business.
 On 21 June 1869, he formed the American and Australasian [sometimes recorded as Australian] Photographic Company (AAPC).